-IDLO is the only intergovernmental organization exclusively devoted to promoting the rule of law and sustainable development.
+IDLO is the only global intergovernmental organization exclusively devoted to promoting the rule of law and sustainable development.
 We have experience working in more than 90 countries around the world with various legal systems.
 Our network includes thousands of trusted experts, alumni and partners.
 Established as an intergovernmental organization in 1988, IDLO has had United Nations Observer Status since 2001.

 A world in which every person lives with dignity and under the rule of law